Kunio Mikuriya

-Kunio Mikuriya (Japanese: 御厨 邦雄, Mikuriya Kunio) is the Secretary General of the World Customs Organization (WCO).
+Kunio Mikuriya (Japanese: 御厨 邦雄, Mikuriya Kunio) was the Secretary General of the World Customs Organization (WCO) from 2009 to 2023.

 Career

 Mikuriya has a BA in law from the University of Tokyo and a PhD in international relations from the University of Kent, Brussels School of International Studies.
 During his career, Mikuriya has held various high-level positions in Japan's Ministry of Finance.
 He also had assignments as Counsellor in Japan's Mission to the WTO and a negotiator for Japan during the GATT Uruguay Round negotiations.

 WCO

 From 2002 to 2008, Mikuriya was the WCO Deputy Secretary General.
 On 28 June 2008, he was elected WCO Secretary General, and he took up this post on 1 January 2009.
-On 30 June 2013, he was re-elected to a second five-year term.
+He was re-elected to a second and third five-year term in 2013 and 2018.
 Mikuriya has called for successful completion of the Doha Development Round, lobbied against the U.S. 100% container scanning law, and advocated enhanced trade facilitation measures during the global economic downturn.